What Counts As A Dental Emergency? A Complete Guide for Oakville Patients

 • Materials Used: The choice between composite resin, porcelain, or other materials will impact the price.

-• Insurance Coverage: It will depend on the specifics of your dental insurance plan how much of the cost is covered and how much you will have to pay out-of-pocket.
+• Insurance Coverage: It will depend on the specifics of your dental insurance plan, how much of the cost is covered, and how much you will have to pay out-of-pocket.

 Does Dental Insurance Cover Chipped Tooth Repair?